 Nowadays, most personal hygiene products contain chemicals and are synthetic.
-Thus, they are not very healthy for your body, your hair or your nails, etc. Many of these products can go through our pores and into our bloodstream.
-If you are in the market for a natural alternative to shampoo, read the following tips on how to make homemade shampoo.
+Thus, they are not very healthy for your body, your hair or your nails, etc. Do you want to know how to make a homemade shampoo?

 Natural Shampoo Made out of Vinegar and Baking Soda

 If you have hair on the greasier side, add a bit more baking soda to the mixture.
 In a separate container, mix a cup of apple cider vinegar with a cup of water and fill another bottle.

 To apply this shampoo and conditioner, you need to wet your hair and massage the first mixture softly into your hair.
 Then rinse your hair with warm water.

 Take into account that during the first few days after using this shampoo and conditioner, your hair will need to adapt to this new way of washing it and generate its natural protective shield.